 Diplomat offers a broad range of innovative solutions to address the dispensing, delivery, dosing and reimbursement of clinically intensive, high-cost specialty drugs.
 Diplomat provides customized support services with a patient-centric approach to disease management.

 We do.
-We work with patients to connect them to applicable copay cards, manufacturer programs and third-party foundations.
-In 2015, Diplomat connected patients with $71 million in total third-party copay assistance.* This money helped patients with copayments for specialty medications, which can often be expensive due to research and development costs.
+We work to connect patients to applicable foundations and manufacturer programs.
+In 2016, Diplomat secured more than $90 million in total third-party copay assistance.
+This money helped patients with copayments for specialty medications, which can often be expensive due to research and development costs.

-*Third-party funding sourced by Diplomat.
-Diplomat Funding Results, 2015.
+* Diplomat Funding Results, 2016.
+Third-party funding sourced by Diplomat.

 Oct.
 10, 2014